-If you need to raise an adult safeguarding concern, report it using the online form - this is the quickest and most secure way to report concerns.
+If you need to raise an adult safeguarding concern about an adult who is experiencing abuse or neglect and who cannot protect themselves, report it using the online form - this is the quickest and most secure way to report concerns.
 The person telling us about the possible abuse or neglect can remain anonymous.

 The Coronavirus Bill was introduced in response to the Covid-19 outbreak.
 It provides for changes to legislation to enable public services to provide an effective response to the emergency.
 These changes will only come into force if pressures of demand and workforce illness during the pandemic mean that NHS and social care services are unable to carry out their duties.
 Changes would be temporary, lasting only for the duration of the emergency.
 The bill does not provide for any modifications to the adult safeguarding or deprivation of liberty (DoLS) framework and the government will be providing emergency guidance to advise specifically on this.